-“Me neither,” Darcey giggled.
+“Me neither,” Darcey chuckled.
 “I’ll call them after dinner tonight.”

 “Hey kitten,” he replied.
 “I hope you’re hungry.”

 “I am.”
-She brought her backpack to her bedroom, and kicked her shoes off, getting comfortable.
-“I’m glad you’re here, actually.
+She brought her backpack to her bedroom, kicked her shoes off, and got comfortable.
+“I’m glad you’re here.
 I wanted to tell you something.”

 “Oh?”
 Clint was intrigued.

 “Nae and I both got a letter from Admissions.
-We’ll be done with our degrees at the end of the fall term.
-That’s going to drastically cut our time together.”
+We’ll finish our degrees at the end of the fall term.
+That’s going to cut our time together drastically.”

 Clint cut her short.
 He put his hands on her shoulders and looked her in the eyes.
 “Darcey, I love you.
 I don’t want you to leave here without me.”

-Clint embraced her, burying his face in her neck.
+Clint embraced her.
+His face nuzzled into her neck.
 “Yes, honey,” he whispered in her ear.
 “I love you.
 I’ve been mad about you since our first date.”

 “Oh, Clint!”
 Darcey chirped, “I love you too, and I have for a long time!”
 They kissed, still locked in a tender embrace.
 Danae’s entrance through the front door interrupted them.

 “Don’t stop for my benefit,” Danae teased.
-“Wow, when did you have time to cook?” she asked, looking at Darcey.
+“Wow, when did you have time to cook?” she asked and looked at Darcey.